-Your everyday carry consists of all the things you should have on your person most of the time, just in case your disaster catches you away from your survival bags.
-As a result, it’s much more available to you and you’re much more likely to use it.
+Your everyday carry kit consists of all the things you should have on your person at all times,in case a disaster or an emergency catches you away from your bug out bag bags.
+As a result, this kit is much more available to you and you’re much more likely to use it.

 Is there a difference between an EDC kit and a get home bag?
 It depends.
 You can consider your laptop bag to be your get home bag and your EDC to be whatever’s in your pockets.
-However, if you’re a woman, you can consider your purse to be both.
+However, if you’re a woman, your purse can play both roles.

 Your bug-out bag stays at home.
-Your get home bag is either in your car or in a drawer inside your desk at work.
-But your EDC items should be on your person at all times.
-Things such as house keys and smartphone are part of everyone’s EDC, but it bets better.
-There are micro-items you can add that cold aid you in a catastrophe or a personal emergency.
+Your get home bag is either in your car or in a drawer inside your desk at work, but your EDC items should be on your person at all times.

 The Anatomy of an EDC Item